Natty2999/wool_to_shulker/README.md

     command = 'summon ... }]}'

-script generates txt file with name of `command_name` variable
+Script generates txt file with name of `command_name` variable, in that file you can find your edited command.